Scuba Diving in Curacao – Ultimate Guide (With Map)

 Sunscape Curacao Resort Spa & Casino

-Sunscape Curacao Resort Spa & Casino has been the first hotel we stayed in on the island.
+Sunscape Curacao Resort Spa & Casino was the first hotel we stayed in on the island.
 It is also one of my favorite hotels in Curacao for many reasons.

 Sunscape has the biggest private beach in Curacao.
 And it is an amazing spot for diving.
 The famous Car Pile Dive Site is located right off the beach of Sunscape.